TOD-theses/paper-T-RACE/main.typ

 === ERC-20 multiple withdrawal <sec:erc-20-multiple-withdrawal>

 As a second example, we explain the ERC-20 multiple withdrawal attack @rahimian_resolving_2019.
-Contracts that implement the ERC-20 token must include an `approve` method @vogelsteller_erc-20_nodate.
+Contracts that implement the ERC-20 token standard must include an `approve` method @vogelsteller_erc-20_nodate.
 This method takes as parameters a `spender` and a `value` and allows the `spender` to spend `<value>` tokens from your account.
 For instance, when some account $a$ calls `approve(b, 0x1234)`, then `b` can transfer `0x1234` tokens from $a$ to any other account.
 If the `approve` method is called another time, the currently approved value is overwritten with the new value, regardless of the previous value.

 We illustrate that approvals and the spending of approved tokens can be TOD in @tab:erc20-multiple-withdrawal-example.
 In the benign scenario, $b$ spends one token and remains with two tokens that are still approved.
 However, in the attack scenario, $b$ spends one token and only afterwards $a$ approves $b$ to spend three tokens.
 Therefore, $b$ remains with three tokens approved tokens instead of two.
 As such, changing the order of the second and third transaction results in different states, hence they are TOD.